lihaoyi/macropy/readme.md

 The above example describes a simple parser for arithmetic expressions, which roughly follows the [PEG](http://en.wikipedia.org/wiki/Parsing_expression_grammar) syntax.
 Note how that in the example, the bulk of the code goes into the loop that reduces sequences of numbers and operators to a single number, rather than the recursive-descent parser itself!

 Any assignment (`xxx = ...`) within a `with peg:` block is transformed into a `Parser`.
-A `Parser` comes with a `.parse_string(input)` method that attempts to parse the given `input` string.
-This method returns:

-- `Success(output, bindings, remaining)` if the parser succeeded; `output` contains the result of the parsing, and is probably what you want, while `bindings` contains any variables bound via the `is` keyword and `remaining` is an object containing both the `input` string and the `index` of the last character that was parsed.
-The entire `input` must be consumed for parsing to succeed.
-- `Failure(index, failed, fatal=False)`  if the parser failed to parse the input, where `index` contains the index in the input where parsing finally failed (after exhausting all backtracking) and `failed` contains the `Parser` object which failed at that `index`.

-In addition to `parse_string`, a Parser also contains:

-- a `parse(input)` method, which is similar to `parse_string` except it returns an unboxed result in case of success (i.e. not wrapped in a `Success` object, and thus with no metadata) and raises a `ParseError` in the case of failure.
-This is intended to be a more human-friendly version of `parse_string`, whose `Success` and `Failure` return types are better suited to programmatic manipulation.
-The `ParseError` contains a nice human-readable string detailing exactly what went wrong:
+A `Parser` comes with a `.parse(input)` method, which returns the parsed result if parsing succeeds and raises a `ParseError` in the case of failure.
+The `ParseError` contains a nice human-readable string detailing exactly what went wrong.
-- a `parse_partial(input)` method, which is identical to `parse_string`, but does not require the entire `input` to be consumed, as long as some prefix of the `input` string matches.
-The `remaining` attribute of the `Success` indicates how far into the `input` string parsing proceeded

 ```python
 json_exp.parse('{"omg": "123", "wtf": , "bbq": "789"}')